ga-sei-lessons/UNIT-4-AWS/D02/2-morning-lab/pokemon.md

 - Instantiate a new instance of DynamoDB.
 - Retrieve all the items in the DB
 - Format the data as to return only the required key:values
-- Test that Lambda function
+- Test that Lambda function to confirm that it works
-- Test that the route is also able to retrieve the data
+- Test that the route in API Gateway to confirm that it works
-- Deploy the API and add an appropriate deployment message
 - Test the route works via Postman

 **GET /pokemon/:id route**